Vea la versión en español a continuación

 Serafín scooped up a handful of soil, to show us how it was full of life: earthworms, sow bugs, and larvae of wood-eating beetles.
 Serafín explained: “These larvae have bacteria and fungi in their digestive tract.
 This is mixed with the dead wood that they eat, enriching the soil.”

 Serafín explains that one of the key principles of agroforestry is to imitate the local forest.
 This diversity keeps plant healthy.
 In his planted forest, there are no plant diseases, and no weeds, only self-seeding plants that he keeps.
 The only pests are birds, attracted to the ripe fruit.
 Serafín keeps them out with nets.
-He controls the persistent fruit fly with natural remedies he makes himself (sulphur-lime, caldo de ceniza and fosfito, which we have described in an earlier blog).
+He controls the persistent fruit fly with traps and natural remedies he makes himself (sulphur-lime, caldo de ceniza and fosfito, which we have described in an earlier blog).

 Unlike many extensionists, Serafín practices what he teaches.
 He works out his ideas at home, on his own land, before sharing the principles with farmers, strategically located around the three large valleys of Cochabamba.